Data binding and properties

 Change listeners

-Now we can get to some more interesting things, it is possible to get notified every time the value of a data wrapper changes (including when animating, at an arbitrary rate).
+It is possible to get notified every time the value of a atom changes (including when animating, at an arbitrary rate).

 It can be used like so: